 When Myles Anderson and Ed Eliot first met, they couldn’t possibly have envisaged that 10 years later they’d be heading up a 150-person strong, global operation.
 The yet-to-be-realized entrepreneurs began their decade-long partnership at a national radio station, before buying a directory.
-Thus began their first foray into the world of local search marketing.
+Thus began their first foray into the world of local SEO.

 After celebrating 10 years of BrightLocal in December 2019, I sat down with the founders to find out how it all began, what they’re most proud of, and what we can expect from BrightLocal in the coming decade.

 Read on to hear from our fierce leaders, Myles and Ed*, as they share their fondest memories and more in our first-ever in-house Q&A.